constellation-daq/Constellation/cxx/satellites/Sputnik/README.md

 This section describes the functions of the satellite and all relevant information about the connected hardware as well as its requirements or external software dependencies.

+## Building

+The Sputnik satellite has no additional dependencies and is build by default.

 ## Parameters

 The following parameters are read and interpreted by this satellite.
 Parameters without a default value are required.